Swap or switch deployments in Azure Cloud Services (extended support)

 Screenshot that shows confirming the deployment swap information.

-Deployments swap quickly because the only thing that changes is the virtual IP address for the cloud service that's deployed.
+Deployments swap quickly because the only thing that changes is the virtual IP address for the cloud service deployed.

 To save compute costs, you can delete one of the cloud services (designated as a staging environment for your application deployment) after you verify that your swapped cloud service works as expected.